 Where we have given you an Applicant ID which enables you to access certain parts of our website and cloud-based grant management system, you are responsible for keeping this ID confidential.
 We ask you not to share this ID with anyone outside your organisation.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-You have the right to request that any inaccurate or out of date personal data be corrected.
-You can exercise this right by writing to us at Baron Davenport’s Charity, Portman House, 5/7 Temple Row West, Birmingham, B2 5NY or emailing firstname.lastname@example.org.
+You have the following rights.
+You can exercise these rights at any time by contacting us at email@example.com or writing to us at Baron Davenport’s Charity, Portman House, 5/7 Temple Row West, Birmingham, B2 5NY.
+You have the right:

 Any changes we may make to our Privacy Notice in the future will be posted on this page and, where appropriate, notified to you by email.
 Please check back frequently to see any updates or changes to our Privacy Notice.